jdsandifer/Reading-List/Readme.md

 changed (much) througout the history of software development.
 I sometimes find that on the Internet, too.

 ## Currently Reading
-- *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues* by Patrick Lencioni
+- Break time...
+(I try to leave time to think about and implement ideas from the last book before I start another.)

 ## To Read
 - *Code: The Hidden Language of Computer Hardware and Software* by Charles Petzold